isomerpages/pmo-nccs/_who-we-are/1-inter-ministerial-committee-on-climate-change.md

 **Members**

-* Ms Grace Fu Hai Yien, Minister for Sustainability and the Environment
+* Ms Grace Fu, Minister for Sustainability and the Environment
 * Dr Vivian Balakrishnan, Minister for Foreign Affairs
 * Mr Lawrence Wong, Second Minister for Finance
 * Mr Chan Chun Sing, Minister for Trade and Industry